 Taxable component – taxed element

-- Your marginal tax rate or 17%, whichever is lower including Medicare levy
+- Your marginal tax rate or 17% – whichever is lower (including the Medicare levy)

 Taxable component – untaxed element

-- Your marginal tax rate or 32%, whichever is lower including Medicare levy
+- Your marginal tax rate or 32% – whichever is lower (including the Medicare levy)

-When you are a beneficiary, you’ll need to declare your share of any trust income, the amount of entitlements, assessable income, interest, any franking credits or dividends and income stream through superannuation on your tax return.
+When you are a beneficiary, you need to declare your share of any trust income, including the amount of entitlements, assessable income, interest, and any franking credits or dividends.
+You’ll also need to declare any income stream through superannuation on your tax return.

-There are different rules and obligations for beneficiaries under a legal disability and for non-residents.
-Australian law does recognise a will prepared in another country, however there may be different laws and taxes that are required to be paid under the laws of other countries.
+There are different rules and obligations for non-residents and for beneficiaries who have a legal disability.
+Australian law does recognise wills prepared in other countries.
+However, this can get complicated as there may be different laws and taxes from the other country that must also be followed.

-It may benefit to seek expert advice regarding drafting your will to specify how your estate and its assets will be distributed.
+Though there technically isn’t an inheritance tax in Australia, the subject is not a simple one.
+As we’ve covered above, there are some circumstances in which you’ll need to pay taxes related to inherited assets.
+For this reason, it’s a good idea to seek expert advice on everything from drafting your will to specifying how your estate and its assets will be distributed.
 If you are a beneficiary, professional advice will help you understand and organise your tax affairs and minimise any tax you may need to pay.
-An income tax professional will know what to do and will help you navigate this situation.
+An income tax professional will know what to do and will help you navigate this situation with ease and grace.